DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.12.1

+-   Hide link on edited submissions in Classic View since it does not display well (Reddit Redesign)

 ### Changes in 3.12.0

 -   Added support to show the author of posts that were not edited but the author no longer exists